ajdsouza/LargeGraphAnalysis-Hadoop/README.md

 3) remove the output directory on HDFS.

-- Implemented in Java on Hadoop, Using HDFS
+- MapReduce Implemented in Java on Hadoop, Using HDFS